What is your payroll FAQ about?

 Q: What is Form W-2?

 A: Form W-2, Wage and Tax Statement, shows wages received during the calendar year (including tips and other compensation) and the amount of taxes withheld from those wages.
 At the end of each calendar year, all employers must furnish a Form W-2 to each employee who has worked for them during the calendar year.
 Even if the employee has no federal income tax withheld, the employer must still provide a Form W-2 if the wages were subject to Social Security and Medicare taxes.
-Employee W-2s must be postmarked by January 31.
-The W-2 Wage Statement must be reported to the Social Security Administration by the last day in February.
-Employers filing electronically to Social Security are given an extra thirty days.
+Employee W-2s must be postmarked by February 1st.
+The W-2 Wage Statement must be reported to the Social Security Administration by February 1st.
+You may request a 30 extension of time to file with the Social Security Administration by filing Form 8809.

 Q: How do I know what to claim on my W-4?